 There is a version of English you learn in school.
 And then there is the version of English that actually gets you hired, promoted, and taken seriously at work.
+These two versions are not the same.

 This article covers the three areas where professional English matters most — emails, meetings, and interviews — with real phrases and practical guidance you can apply immediately.